techatspree/camunda-fhir-integration-kotlin/README.md

 To run the demo successfully the following requirements have to be met:
 * Java 21 installed
 * A running Docker daemon
-* Internet connection to have access to the HAPI Test Fhir server
 * Installed and running Camunda 8 Run instance (for the REST connector example)

 ### Camunda 8 Run